cutkiller09/PlasticOmnium/README.md

 ## Software Engineering Process group

+The Software Architecture (in Software Architectural Design (SWAD)) is composed of :
+   - Software Elements : Result of the decomposition of the architecture on software level: The software is decomposed into elements of the software architecture across appropriate hierarchical levels down to the software components (the lowest level elements of the software architecture).
+   - Software Components : Software-Components (SW-C) are architectural elements that provide and/or require interfaces and are connected to each other through the Virtual Functional Bus to fulfill architectural responsibilities.
+The Software Component is the central structural element used when building a system at the VFB-level.
+A SW-C has well-defined ports, through which the component can interact with other Software Components.
+A Software Component has a formal description defined by the Software Component template.
+Software Components can be abbreviated as SW-Cs.
+A SW-C contains a Software Component Description (SW-CD) and the implementation.
+In Automotive SPICE V3.0 the term "software component" is used for the lowest level elements of the software architecture for which finally the detailed design is defined.
+A software "component" consists of one or more software "units".

 The Software Engineering Process Group is divided in 3 layers :
    1. SWE.1 : Software Requirement Analysis linked to SWE.6 : Software Qualification Test
    2. SWE.2 : Software Architectural Design linked to SWE.5 : Software Integration Test